 Were you disappointed in your Stay Gold part at all?

-But I think another part of it is the video is filmed in LA.
-The atmosphere is that we’re skating school yards because we aren’t travelling much and know we aren’t going to get the majority of our footage on a filming mission to China.
-Jerry and I getting together a lot of the time like, “What are we gonna hit his weekend?” and just skate the stuff we know, the LA spots we think look sick.i
+I think another part of it is the video’s filmed in L.A.
+The atmosphere is that we’re skating school yards.
+We aren’t travelling much and know we aren’t going to get the majority of our footage on a filming mission to China.
+It’s Jerry and I getting together, like, “What are we gonna hit his weekend?” and just skating the stuff we know, the L.A. spots that we think look sick.i

 Best memory of Heath Kirchart as a fellow team rider?

-skating or if you’re off on the sidelines he got super into betting on whether somebody was going to make a trick.
-You would be trying a trick and suddenly everyone would be screaming if you mess up, (laughs).
+My best memory of Heath is being on trips and betting on tricks.
+Whether you’re the one skating or if you’re off on the sidelines he got super into betting on whether somebody was going to make a trick.
+You would be trying a trick and suddenly everyone would be screaming if you mess up [laughs].

 Best quote from Heath as a team manager?

-Fuck, there wasn’t a lot, (laughs).
+Fuck, there wasn’t a lot.